discordjs/guide/guide/popular-topics/errors.md

 client.users.fetch('myId').then(someInitFunction);
 ```

+### EmbedBuilder field names may not be empty.

+This error originates from calling `EmbedBuilder#addFields()` with a field object's `name` property as an empty string.
+If you would like the title to be empty for a reason, you should use a zero width space, which can be input as `\u200b`.

 ### The messages must be an Array, Collection, or number.

 This error originates from an invalid call to `bulkDelete()`.
 Make sure you are inputting a valid Array or Collection of messages or a valid number.